Sheitak/blockchain-explorer-install/README.md

-Configuration d'un Explorer Blockchain
+Configuration of a Blockchain Explorer
 -

-__Je remercie <a href="https://github.com/samqju">Samqju</a> et ses collaborateurs, <a href="https://github.com/iquidus/explorer">Inquidus</a>, mon équipe du <a href="https://github.com/StakeShare">StakeShare</a>, ainsi que l'équipe du <a href="https://github.com/bulwark-crypto/bulwark-explorer">Bulwark</a> grâce à qui je construis ce nouveau guide.
-Merci également à tous les contributeurs du milieu Blockchain.__
+__I thank <a href="https://github.com/samqju">Samqju</a> and his collaborators, <a href="https://github.com/iquidus/explorer">Inquidus</a>, my old StakeShare team, and the <a href="https://github.com/bulwark-crypto/bulwark-explorer">Bulwark</a> team thanks to whom I am building this new guide.
+Thanks also to all the contributors of the Blockchain community.__

-Ce guide installe l'explorer d'un blockchain indépendante.
+This guide installs the exploration of an independent blockchain.

-__le nom de votre cryptomonnaie est içi remplacé par "examplecoin".__
+__The name of your cryptocurrency is replaced by "examplecoin".__

-Prérequis
+Requirements
 -

-- Pour suivre ce guide vous avez besoin d'un serveur ou bien d'un VPS possédant minimum 4Gb de RAM.
+- To follow this guide you need a server or a VPS with at least 4Gb of RAM..

-- Il est fortement préférable que votre serveur/VPS n'héberge QUE l'explorer Blockchain et rien d'autre.
+- It is strongly recommended that your server/VPS only hosts the Blockchain explorer and nothing else.

-- Configurez avec OS Linux Ubuntu 18.04.
+- Configure it with the Linux OS Ubuntu 18.04.

 ---

-1. Mise à jours du système Ubuntu.
+#### 1. Ubuntu system update.

 > `sudo sh -c 'apt update && apt upgrade -y'`

-2. Installation nécéssaire.
+#### 2. Installation required.

 > `sudo apt install git && htop && unzip`

-Installation de Nodejs et npm.
-Installer d'abord <a href="https://github.com/nvm-sh/nvm">Node Version Manager (nvm)</a> pour être certain d'obtenir des versions compatibles.
+Installation of Nodejs and npm.
+First install <a href="https://github.com/nvm-sh/nvm">Node Version Manager (nvm)</a> to be sure to get compatible versions.

 > `nvm install node`

-(supp)Installation de yarn
+(supp) Installation of yarn.

 > `sudo apt install yarn`

-3. Liste des packages pour la compilation de la blockchain.
+#### 3. List of packages for the compilation of the blockchain.

 _Note.
-Certaines de ces librairies ne sont pas indispensables, cependant leurs utilitées varies en fonction de votre cryptomonnaie, il est donc judicieux de toutes les installers._
+Some of these libraries are not essential, however their usefulness varies depending on your cryptocurrency, so it is wise to install them all._

 > `sudo apt install build-essential libdb++-dev libqrencode-dev miniupnpc libminiupnpc-dev autoconf pkg-config libtool autotools-dev libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev libevent-dev libboost-all-dev libgtk2.0-dev bsdmainutils python3 libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-test-dev libboost-thread-dev libboost-program-options-dev libzmq3-dev libkrb5-dev protobuf-compiler software-properties-common libdb4.8-dev libdb4.8++-dev libssl-dev libssl1.0-dev automake -y`

-Erreur : Il est possible que l'installation des librairies bloque, car certaines d'entre-elles ont besoin d'autres packages d'installation pour s'éxécuter.
-Si cela vous arrive, observez le nom des packages en causes dans votre script, retirez-les de la commande, puis exécuter de nouveau.
+Error : It is possible that the installation of the libraries blocks, because some of them need other installation packages to run.
+If this happens to you, look at the names of the packages involved in your script, remove them from the command, then run it again.

-Installer les packages retirés juste avant le point 4, ou bien, juste avant le script `.autogen` du point 4.
-Faite le de façon individuel en suivant ce schéma de lignes :
+Install the removed packages just before point 4, or else, just before the `.autogen` script of point 4.
+Do it individually following this line pattern :

 > `sudo apt install <nom du package>`

-Berkeley DB
+Berkeley DB.

 > `sudo add-apt-repository ppa:bitcoin/bitcoin`

 > `sudo apt update`

-4. Compilation et Configuration du daemon
+#### 4. Compilation and Configuration of the daemon.

-Télécharger le répertoire de votre cryptomonnaie.
+Download the directory of your cryptocurrency.

 > `git clone https://github.com/examplecoin/examplecoin-core`

-Placez-vous à l'intérieur.
+Stand inside.

 > `cd examplecoin-x.x.x`

-Lancez le script de compilation du daemon.
+Run the daemon build script.

 > `./autogen.sh && ./configure --with-gui=no --disable-tests --with-unsupported-ssl --with-libressl --with-incompatible-bdb && make`

-5. Strip !
-Et configuration RPC.
+#### 5. Strip !
+And RPC configuration.

-Placez-vous à l'intérieur du dossier caché `.examplecoin` nouvellement généré, puis créer le fichier examplecoin.conf en suivant le schéma ci-dessous.
+Go inside the newly generated `.examplecoin` hidden folder, and create the `examplecoin.conf` file following the outline below.

 > `nano examplecoin.conf`